Farzin-Negahbani/Namira-LogAnalyzer/README.md

   - Pass Interception
   - Pass Accuracy
 - Shoot
+  - Shoot Counting
     - In Width
     - In Length
     - In 9 determined regions (A, B, ...
 I)
     - On Target Shoot
     - Off Target Shoot
   - Shoot Accuracy
 - Possession
   - Possession in 9 determined regions (A, B, ...
-I)
+I) for the teams
   - Possession in 9 determined regions for each player (A, B, ...
 I)
-  - Possession on any custom region
+  - Possession of any team or player in any custom region
 - Position
-  - Cycles players are in 9 determined regions (A, B, ...
+  - Cycles each player is in 9 determined regions (A, B, ...
 I)
+  - Cycles each player is in any of custom regions (A, B, ...
+I)
-- Players moved distance
+- Players' moved distance
-- Players stamina usage
+- Players' stamina usage
-- Players stamina used per distance
+- Players' stamina used per distance
-- Game heatmap of teams
+- Game Heatmap of teams
 - Kick count
 - Tackle count
-- say count
+- Say count
 ### How to Use
+To check how to retrieve data, take a look at Testcase.py file.
 #### As a Script
     loganalyzer --path <log file without .rcl or .rcg >
 #### As a Module